 - Dealer Fees ($300 – $1,000)

 - Title Transfer

 Know how you’re paying.
 Where homes and cars can require massive don payments, a motor bike can be a real sweet deal.
 But, the more cash you have on hand the better your negotiations will go for you.
+Consider getting a payday loan to cover excess downpayment and other miscellaneous expenses.
 Interests rates will vary and will be very different depending on the amount being financed and the loan period.
 Motorcycle loans are not nearly as long-lasting as car loans but can be found in the 60 month range.